KenBuckley/gitcount/README.md

 #### Running unittests ####
 none in current version
 #### Running in Production ####
-not production ready -ohh no no no.
+not production ready -ohh no no no.Not bad just needs more testing to ensure everything works as expected in all scenarios.
 ### Contribution guidelines ###

 * Writing tests